garfix/alhambra/README.md

 -   An **ascender** is a diagonal from bottom left to top right
 -   A **plus** is formed by a vertical and a horizontal
 -   An **ex** is formed by a descender and an ascender

+When there are multiple nested squares and diamonds, these are numbered 1, 2, 3, ..., starting with the biggest one.

 When two parallel figures (mostly lines) are needed in stead of one